 There are two main approaches to developing a list for an effective acquisition campaign.
 The first is Saturation, which is essentially blanketing your message to everyone in a given area.
 Your list cost and postage rates are lower with this option.
 The second is Targeted, in which you refine the list by selected criteria and send to those specific individuals.
-With Targeted your list includes names along with the addresses and you will still qualify for many postal discounts depending on your volume and the make up of the list.
-Which is right for you?
+With targeted your list includes names along with the addresses, and you will still qualify for many postal discounts depending on your volume and the makeup of the list.

 Choose Saturation if… Your call to action is centered around a specific location, such as a retail store.
 You can select specific areas by zip code, for instance, or a radius around your location.
 Use it to boost brand recognition, increase walk-in traffic, and promote local offers.